There are a lot of things that can cause you to lose your driving privileges in North Carolina. Crimes such as:

 If you have concerns about your ability to represent yourself in a DMV hearing, you may obtain legal counsel from an experienced Hickory DMV hearing attorney.
-At Helton, Cody & Associates, PLLC, we have considerable experience guiding people through DMV hearings and the process of getting back driving privileges.
+At Law Office of Lyndon R. Helton, PLLC, we have considerable experience guiding people through DMV hearings and the process of getting back driving privileges.
 We are thorough in our investigations of the facts and will make sure you are fully prepared to defend yourself when it comes time for your DMV hearing.

-To arrange an appointment with an experienced lawyer at Helton, Cody & Associates, PLLC, contact us online or call 828-328-9966 (toll free at 888-321-0494).
+To arrange an appointment with an experienced lawyer at Law Office of Lyndon R. Helton, PLLC, contact us online or call 828-328-9966 (toll free at 888-321-0494).
 We are located in Hickory near Lenoir-Rhyne University.
 We accept credit cards.